From My Corner of the World

 August 28, 2010

-Earlier that morning, Patil emerged from the fog & mist covered roads of Sakleshpur to join me on the trip.
-Patil a veteran forest official of the lower clerical rung had put in more than 25 years in the forest dept and for the last few years was posted at Hassan.
-Like any good forest official he knew the topography well and could roll out amazing facts & figures of all the surrounding forests effortlessly.
+Earlier that morning, Patil emerged from the fog and mist covered roads of Sakleshpur to join me on the trip.
+Patil a veteran forest official of the lower clerical rung had put in more than 25 years in the forest department and for the last few years was posted in Hassan.
+Like any good forest official he knew the topography well and could roll out amazing facts and figures of all the surrounding forests effortlessly.

 Munzerabad club boasts of more than a century old History.
 It was established in 1893 by one Englishman by name Middleton, a coffee planter from Ceylon who came seeking fortune and adventure to the jungles of Malnad.
 It is said that an officer of the East India Co brought him to these virgin ghats here and told him to take the jungle from this hill to that, and from that hill there to this hill here for no tax at all, but to remit quarter of the earnings to the government.